mattmccormick/docs/runningchrome_md.md

 ---

 ##Rooof in Chrome
-If you have the Rooof posting tool extension installed, you will be able to see the Rooof logo in the top right hand corner.
+If you have the Rooof posting tool extension installed, you will be able to see the Rooof icon in the top right hand corner.
 ![](chrome2.jpg)

 By clicking the logo, you are able to access your settings, or report a problem.